See the COVID-19 vaccination calendar in Belo Horizonte - Gerais

 READ MORE: Can I drink after vaccinating?
 Specialist clarifies your doubt

-People who still need to take the first dose of the vaccine against COVID-19 and will go to the locations for recap this Saturday (11/9), should check the addresses on the PBH portal by age group or priority group after 8 pm.
-Friday (Click here).
+People should check the addresses on the PBH portal by age group or priority group (Click here).

 The opening hours of the vaccination sites on working days are from 8:00 am to 5:00 pm for fixed and extra points, and from 8:00 am to 4:30 pm for drive-thru points.
 On Saturdays, fixed and extra stations are open from 7:30 am to 2:00 pm and drive-thru points from 8:00 am to 2:00 pm.